What is a banjo

 - Number of strings: 5.

 - Weight: approximately 4 kg.

-Harley Benton does justice to its commitment to offer good quality products for beginning musicians.
+Harley Benton does justice to its commitment to offer good quality products for beginner musicians.
 The BJO – 35Pro has several excellent features that we will describe in this review.

-Four types of wood are used in this banyo: maple and mahogany for the soundboard, nato for the neck and grenadilla for the fingerboard.
-These botanicals offer excellent resistance to breakage.
+Four types of wood are used in this banjo: maple and mahogany for the soundboard, nato for the neck and grenadilla for the fingerboard.
+These materials offer excellent resistance to breakage.
 However, maple and mahogany are laminated, so they are more elastic than the other woods, although they offer less acoustic quality than nato and granadilla.

 Finally, the resonator patch is made of white PET, which has an excellent expansion coefficient.
-This will be quite useful when the student is learning tuning, because the material withstands great stresses and does not tend to break easily.
+This will be quite useful when the student is learning tuning, because the material withstands great stresses and doesn't tend to break easily.

 For the hull or hoop part, a diameter of 35 cm has been used and it has 18 tensioners that allow tuning with medium tension.
 At the same time, the company created a partnership with the manufacturer Remo to integrate a low-end Weatherking series resonator.

 Finally, the tuning pegs are from the Deluxe series and users have reported that they respond very well in holding the tuning for quite some time.

 There is quite a lot to say about the sound.
 In terms of volume, it's powerful, and has enormous projection.
 The open back type case usually limits this factor, but Harley Benton has been able to overcome it thanks to the quality of the Remo patch.

 However, the sustain is average and leaves something to be desired due to the four-ply laminated maple body.
 This type of material is rubberized and the glue prevents the sound from being retained for a longer period of time.
 Nevertheless, the reverb is of acceptable quality and is what is most appreciated in this model.